Bucks County Bankruptcy Lawyer

 Dealing with financial hardship can cause intense stress and anxiety about your future.
 In addition to the financial benefits, filing for bankruptcy can give you better confidence, self-esteem, and peace of mind as you regain control of your financial situation

-What are the Types of Bankruptcy in Pennsylvania?
+The Types of Bankruptcy in Pennsylvania

 Chapter 7 is also known as “liquidation” or “straight bankruptcy.”
 Chapter 13 is called “reorganization” or a “wage earner’s plan.”
 A test called the “means test” helps you decide which type of bankruptcy to file for.
 By comparing your income against the median, the means test determines whether you have the financial “means” to repay your creditors, and to what extent.
 If you have a higher level of income, you may need to file Chapter 13, while debtors with fewer resources may qualify for Chapter 7.

 Chapter 13 Bankruptcy

 While Chapter 7 is faster and simpler, you may be able to keep more of your property in Chapter 13, depending on your specific goals for the bankruptcy.
 For instance, Chapter 13 may let you protect your home from foreclosure by giving you time to catch up on delinquent mortgage payments.
 Regardless of which chapter you file, you can also use bankruptcy “exemptions” to protect certain types of property.

 Both Chapter 13 and Chapter 7 can eliminate numerous debts, including but not limited to the following:

 Debts that can be eliminated by bankruptcy, like debts you owe for medical care, are called “dischargeable” debts.
 While many debts are dischargeable, federal bankruptcy laws make certain types of debt “non-dischargeable,” meaning they must be repaid.
 Examples of non-dischargeable debts generally include alimony or spousal support, child support, student loans, and most types of tax debts